Ionathan-Hope/DreamBerd/README.md

 ![Coverage](badges/coverage-109.svg)

-DreamBerd is a perfect programming language.
+DreamBerd is a perfect programming language <!--based on JavaScript-->.
 These are its features!<br>
 When you've finished reading through all the features, check out the [examples](https://github.com/TodePond/DreamBerd/blob/main/Examples.md).

 ## Exclamation Marks!